The Fashion Week Report

 There’s a certain quiet that follows noise — the kind that feels like recalibration, like someone turned the volume down after years of distortion.
 That’s what Pierpaolo Piccioli’s debut at Balenciaga felt like.
 After a decade defined by exaggeration, irony, and spectacle, his first collection arrived with a kind of steadiness we didn’t know we were missing.

 The show didn’t need to shout.
 It simply began — coats that curved like architecture, silhouettes that spoke in half-whispers.
-There were traces of Cristóbal everywhere: the cocoon shapes, the rounded shoulders, the purity of line that once made him the “architect of couture.”
+There were traces of Cristóbal everywhere: the cocoon shapes, the rounded shoulders, the purity of line that once made him the architect of couture.
 But Piccioli’s approach wasn’t nostalgic.
-It felt more like an act of remembering — not just what Balenciaga was, but why it mattered.
+It felt more like an act of remembering — not just what Balenciaga was, or who he was, but why it mattered.

 The palette stayed neutral — stone, ink, soft cream — which only made the craftsmanship more visible.
 You could see how each seam was built, how the structure carried emotion instead of embellishment.
 The drama wasn’t gone; it had just been internalized.